Binary Mechanisms under Privacy-Preserving Noise: Imperfect Knowledge of Preferences

-We continue by studying the revenue-surplus trade-off when agents have imperfect knowledge of their preferences.
+We continue by studying the revenue/surplus tradeoff when agents have imperfect knowledge of their preferences.
 Observe that, in the new setting the implemented outcome is $f(y)$ while the agents' true vector of types is $x$.
-Therefore, the expected social surplus follows the same expression of equation \eqref{eq: exp_social_surplus}.
-Hence, the revenue-surplus trade-off is pinned down by the following program:
+Therefore, the expected social surplus follows the same expression of equation~\eqref{eq:exp_social_surplus}.
+Hence, the revenue/surplus tradeoff is pinned down by the following program:

-Likewise before, we normalize the lower bound on the expected revenue by $r= R/(1-2\delta)\sqrt{n}$.
-Then, using the same apparatus as in the proof of Proposition \ref{prop: surplus_rev}, one can show that the same linear threshold function, namely $\underline{\ell}_n(\cdot;r)$, solves the above problem.
-In that the public good is allocated so long as $\frac{\nu_n}{\sqrt{n}} \geq -\varphi^{-1}(r)+o(1)$.
+As before, we normalize the lower bound on the expected revenue by $r= R/(1-2\delta)\sqrt{n}$.
+Then, using the same apparatus as in the proof of Theorem~\ref{thm:surplus_rev}, one can show that the same LTF, namely $\underline{\ell}_n(\cdot;r)$, solves the above problem.

 Suppose the required revenue $R$ remains fixed, and one looks at the response of the constrained efficient allocation rule in the above problem to the noise.
-As the agents' information about their preferences deteriorate (corresponding to an increase in $\delta$), the normalized revenue $r$ increases, and correspondingly the provision threshold gets closer to simple 50\% majority from \textit{below}.
-Conversely, an improvement in the agents' knowledge about their type, decreases the threshold and thus increases the chances of provision.
+As the agents' information about their preferences deteriorate (corresponding to an increase in $\delta$), the normalized revenue $r$ increases, and correspondingly the provision threshold gets closer to the simple 50\% majority rule from \textit{below}.
+Conversely, an improvement in the agents' knowledge about their types, decreases the threshold and thus increases the chances of provision.
 This means in the societies where agents have better knowledge about their preferences for public good, the expected likelihood of provision in the efficient allocation rule is higher.

-Next, we study the revenue noise sensitivity trade-off.
-Specifically, we ask the similar question expressed in the optimization problem of \eqref{eq: optimization_prob}, in that one seeks the SCF with the minimum noise sensitivity subject to raising a target level of expected revenue, in the present setting where agents have imperfect knowledge of their types:
+Next, we study the revenue/noise robustness tradeoff.
+Specifically, we ask the similar question expressed in the optimization problem of~\eqref{eq:optimization_prob}, in that one seeks the SCF with the minimum noise sensitivity subject to raising a target level of expected revenue, in the present setting where agents have imperfect knowledge of their types:

-A quick inspection on the expressions for expected revenue in these two settings, namely equations \eqref{eq: max_exp_rev} and \eqref{eq: max_exp_rev_imp_know}, implies that
+A quick inspection on the expressions for expected revenue in these two settings, namely equations~\eqref{eq:max_exp_rev} and~\eqref{eq:max_exp_rev_imp_know}, implies that